tonym128/ESP32_Arduboy/README.md

 It supports ESPboy buttons, LED, sound (thanks to ported **"Arduboy PlayTones" library**) and TFT display.

-This port compiles for the ESP8266, existing Arduboy2-compatible games and apps.
+This port compiles for ESP8266 ESPboy, existing Arduboy2-compatible games and apps.
 Some of them can use it as a drop-in replacement for the original **"Arduboy2" library**, other games will run after the slight modifications.

 # Migrating the game from Arduboy to ESPboy